GoogleChrome/web.dev/src/site/content/en/blog/css-web-vitals/index.md

-Change the `.banner` CSS to use gradient rather than an image:
+Change the `.banner` CSS to use a CSS gradient rather than an image:

 Before: